serratoangel/serratoangel/README.md

 # Hello there!
 Nice to see you. <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/72/apple/325/speech-balloon_1f4ac.png" width="30px">

 Welcome to this gorgeous place.
 My name is Angel Serrato.
-I am from Colombia, studying all the techonologies related to Front-end development and Software Engineer.
+I am from Colombia.
+I'm studying all the techonologies related to Front-end development and Software Engineer.
+See you!

 ---